 Stories of Jewish Chicago

-Uncovered & Rediscovered is an evolving exhibit that explores the Chicago Jewish experience.
-The exhibit unfolds over time in a series of intimate chapters (each on display for 3 to 6 months in the ground floor vestibule of the Spertus building).
-Using archival materials, cultural and fine art objects, and audio-visual content from Spertus’ rich and varied holdings , it tells tales of Chicago’s Jewish pioneers and politicians, artists and anarchists, authors and entrepreneurs, and even Jewish boxers.
+Uncovered & Rediscovered was an evolving exhibit that explored the Chicago Jewish experience.
+The exhibit unfolded over time in a series of intimate chapters (each on display for 3 to 6 months in the ground floor vestibule of the Spertus building).
+Using archival materials, cultural and fine art objects, and audio-visual content from Spertus’ rich and varied holdings , it shared tales of Chicago’s Jewish pioneers and politicians, artists and anarchists, authors and entrepreneurs, and even Jewish boxers.

 Chapter One: Chicago’s Jewish Pioneers